shopware/sw-sync-cli/README.md

   // For a specific currency id you can use the get_currency_by_iso function: let eur_currency_id = get_currency_by_iso("EUR"); // It will return the currency id for "EUR"
 ```

+### Serialization / Deserialization scripts
+These are optional scripts where you can run more complex serialization/deserialization logic for your specific use case.
+These scripts are written in the [Rhai scripting language](https://rhai.rs/book/).
+The scripts are executed once per entity.

+For serialization, you receive the entity object and an empty row object which you can populate.
+For deserialization, you receive the row object and an empty entity object which you can populate.
+The keys you set in the entity/row object should match the keys you defined in the mappings section.
+The other simple mappings are executed after these scripts.

+There are some utility functions available in the scripts:
+- `get_default(key: string) -> string`: Returns the default value for the given key.
+The following keys are available:
+  - `LANGUAGE_SYSTEM`: Returns the default language id
+  - `LVE_VERSION`: Returns the live version id
+  - `CURRENCY`: Returns the default currency id
+  - `SALES_CHANNEL_TYPE_API`: Returns the sales channel type id for the API
+  - `SALES_CHANNEL_TYPE_STOREFRONT`: Returns the sales channel type id for the storefront
+  - `SALES_CHANNEL_TYPE_PRODUCT_COMPARISON`: Returns the sales channel type id for the product comparison
+  - `STORAGE_DATE_TIME_FORMAT`: Returns the date time format
+  - `STORAGE_DATE_FORMAT`: Returns the date format
+  - `CMS_PRODUCT_DETAIL_PAGE`: Returns the CMS product detail page id
+- `get_language_by_iso(iso: string) -> string`: Returns the language id for the given ISO code
+- `get_currency_by_iso(iso: string) -> string`: Returns the currency id for the given ISO code

 ## License